kmaloor/tdx-linux-wiki/Instruction-to-set-up-TDX-host-and-guest.md

 CONFIG_HYPERV=n
 ```

+## Host kernel cmdline
+Make sure the following two options are in host kernel cmdline: "kvm_intel.tdx=on nohibernate".

 ## Setup TDX host in BIOS
 Note: The following is a sample setting, different vendors may have different settings.
 Go to Socket Configuration > Processor Configuration > TME, TME-MT, TDX.